Introduction to the Baltic Tribal Landscape

 Divide and Conquer as a Core Tactic

-The most direct effect of political fragmentation was the Crusaders' adoption of divide-and-conquer strategies.
-Rather than facing a single army, they faced a patchwork of polities.
-The Teutonic Order, the Livonian Brothers of the Sword, and the Danish king each sought to exploit existing rivalries.
-For example, the Crusaders would ally with one tribe to attack another, then turn on the ally once the immediate threat was neutralized.
-This approach is visible in the campaigns against the Prussians in the 1230s, where the Teutonic Order secured the support of the Pomeranian duke and some local Polish princes while systematically subduing Prussian clans.
-The Order also used Christianized converts from defeated tribes to serve as guides, interpreters, and soldiers, further deepening divisions.
-The chronicler Peter of Dusburg describes how the Order would offer peace deals to some tribes while devastating the lands of others, preventing united resistance.
+The most direct effect of political fragmentation was the Crusaders' adoption of divide-and-conquer strategies as their primary operational method.
+Rather than facing a single unified army, they faced a patchwork of small polities that could be isolated and defeated one by one.
+The Teutonic Order, the Livonian Brothers of the Sword, and the Danish king each sought to exploit existing rivalries between tribes and even within tribes.
+The approach was methodical: the Crusaders would ally with one tribe to attack another, often promising a share of the plunder or territorial concessions, then turn on the ally once the immediate threat was neutralized.
+This approach is visible in the campaigns against the Prussians in the 1230s and 1240s, where the Teutonic Order secured the support of the Pomeranian duke and some local Polish princes while systematically subduing Prussian clans one by one.
+The Order also used Christianized converts from defeated tribes to serve as guides, interpreters, and soldiers, further deepening divisions among the native population.
+Peter of Dusburg describes how the Order would offer peace deals to some tribes while devastating the lands of others, a strategy that prevented any coordinated resistance from forming.
+The Samogitians, however, proved particularly resistant to this approach, their dense forests and marshlands providing refuge that allowed them to survive successive campaigns for more than a century.

 Diplomatic Alliances and Treaty Networks